Gameloft: Game development strategy

-By July 2014, Gameloft announced that they would focus more strongly on quality than on quantity, as was stated to have previously been the case.
+By July 2014, Gameloft announced that it would focus more strongly on quality than on quantity.

 In April 2013, Texan company Lodsys filed a lawsuit against Gameloft, among other mobile game developers, for infringing its patent on in-app purchases.
 Similar lawsuits were previously intervened by Apple Inc., who claim to have licensed the technology from Lodsys for usage in its App Store.
+Lodsys withdrew its lawsuit against Gameloft after losing similar cases against other groups.

-In February 2012 and February 2016, Gameloft penned publishing contracts with GREE, Inc. and GungHo Online Entertainment, respectively, to facilitate its presence in the Asian market.
+In February 2012 and February 2016, Gameloft penned publishing contracts with GREE, Inc. s.d GungHo Online Entertainment, respectively, to facilitate its presence in the Asian market.

+From end 2014 to 2022, Gameloft experienced a significant period of difficulty, despite some successes (Dungeon Hunter 5, Modern Combat 5, March of Empires, Dragon Mania Legends, Asphalt 9 Legends), primarily due to extremely strong competition and an increasingly saturated mobile gaming market.
+During this period (and particularly between 2015 and 2019), Gameloft closed several studios and reduced staff at many others.
+Gameloft's total number of employees has almost halved over these 8 years, dropping from over 5 000 to less than 3 000.
+Although there were some exceptions such as Gameloft Barcelona, which continued to grow thanks to its Asphalt games, and for example also Gameloft Montreal, which remained stable and will allow Gameloft to recover in 2022 thanks largely to Disney Dreamlight Valley.